About the Award

 The Ray Y Gildea Jr Award is the Society’s first endowed award to support innovation in teaching and learning in higher and secondary education.
 Applications can be made for projects to research, develop and/or pilot innovations in teaching and learning in any field of geography in higher or secondary education.
 The outcomes of the grant should show direct benefit to students of geography.

-Applicants must be UK or USA nationals and must be currently employed in the higher education (college) sector and/or secondary school level, either in the UK or the USA, actively teaching students.
+Applicants must be currently employed in the higher education (college) sector and/or secondary school level, either in the UK or the USA, actively teaching students.

 Deadline: 30 November